Food types and bowel cancer

 Recent research from the World Cancer Research Fund, including EPIC (the European study into the effect of diet on cancer risk), has suggested that fibre protects against bowel cancer.
 More than 8 separate studies showed that people who ate the most fibre had the lowest bowel cancer risk.
 And those who ate the least had the highest bowel cancer risk.
 The foods studied were all natural foods, such as fruit, vegetables and cereals, and not fibre supplements or foods with artificially added fibre.

 In November 2011 a large meta analysis looked at fibre and bowel cancer risk.
 It included 25 studies and the findings supported the EPIC study.
-In people who had a high intake of dietary fibre, in particular cereal fibre and whole grains, there was a lower risk of colorectal cancer.
+In people who had a high intake of dietary fibre, in particular cereal fibre and whole grains, there was a lower risk of bowel cancer.

 So, fibre is recommended as part of a healthy diet.
 It can help to prevent other chronic diseases such as heart disease and diabetes.
 It is not clear whether the protective effect against bowel cancer is due to fibre itself or to other protective properties of fruit, vegetables and cereals.
 Another possible explanation is that people who eat a high fibre diet also tend to have less food in their diets that increase the risk, such as red and processed meat.